experimental-design/bofire/docs/userguide_surrogates.md

 [TanimotoGP](https://github.com/experimental-design/bofire/blob/main/bofire/surrogates/tanimoto_gp.py)|a single objective|At least one input feature is a molecule represented as fingerprint|Gaussian process on a molecule space for which Tanimoto similarity determines the similarity between points|
 [MultiTaskGPSurrogate](https://github.com/experimental-design/bofire/blob/main/bofire/surrogates/single\_task\_gp.py)|a single objective with real valued inputs|Limited data and black-box function is smooth|Gaussian process

 All of these are single-objective surrogate models.
 For optimization of multiple objectives at the same time, a suitable [Strategy](https://github.com/experimental-design/bofire/blob/main/bofire/strategies/strategy.py) has to be chosen.
-Then for each objective a different surrogate model can be specified, while by default the SingleTaskGPSurrogate is used.
+Then for each objective a different surrogate model can be specified.
+By default the SingleTaskGPSurrogate is used.

 **Example**: